stevendanna/gloo/docs/content/cli/glooctl_install_gateway_enterprise.md

 ```
   -h, --help                 help for enterprise
       --license-key string   License key to activate GlooE features
+      --version string       Version of gloo-ee to install (overrides the latest enterprise release)
 ```

 ### Options inherited from parent commands